Hear the difference: Using CrumplePop's WindRemover

 recording audio for video

-When we talk about recording audio for video, there are some “enemies” you’ll need to consider when setting up your studio.
+When we talk about how to record audio for video, there are some “enemies” you’ll need to consider when setting up your audio recording space.
+Whether it’s a podcast studio or a home recording studio, the approach is the same.

 Here Are a Few Suggestions When Choosing Your Recording Environment:

-1. Make sure you record in a room with as little natural reverb as possible.
+1. To record good audio, ensure you record in a room with as little natural reverb as possible.

-2. Glass doors and windows magnify the echo, so make sure you avoid these kinds of environments.
+2. Glass doors and windows magnify echo, so avoid these environments.

-3. Rooms with high ceilings tend to have plenty of reverb too.
+3. Rooms with high ceilings also have plenty of reverb.

 4. Add carpets and soft furniture to reduce the echo.

-5. If there’s some background noise you simply can’t remove, choose an adequate noise reduction plugins to get rid of it in post-production.
+5. If there’s background noise you simply can’t remove, choose adequate noise reduction plug-ins to get rid of it in post-production.

 Recording Outdoors